 - Achieve higher retention rates through established core values

-You should not want to be just a source of income for your employees.
-Rather, you should also encourage them to push for personal and professional growth.
+You do not want to be just a source of income for your employees.
+Instead, you should also encourage them to push for personal and professional growth.

 This kind of culture raises interactivity among staff and increases workplace support and encouragement, and breaks boundaries.